Tag Archives: Design for Soft and Origami Robotics

 Acknowledgement

-Support for the Custom PET Solenoid Actuator Project has been provided in part by the University of Pennsylvania through the Center for Precision Engineering for Health, Edwin and Fannie Gray Hall Center for Human Appearance Research and Education Fund, Penn Center for Undergraduate Research and Fellowships, and National Institutes of Health (Award No. R01AR081062 to F.V.).
+Support for this project has been provided in part by the National Science Foundation (NSF) grant #EEC-1659190, by the Johnson \& Johnson WiSTEM2D program, by the University of Pennsylvania through the Center for Precision Engineering for Health, and by the Edwin and Fannie Gray Hall Center for Human Appearance Research and Education Fund.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and and do not necessarily reflect the views of funding source.